 Typically, assessments involve coursework of various kinds, tests and examinations.
 They may also involve practical assessments and, depending on your course, assessments in the workplace.
-Teachers may, at their discretion, modify the method of assessment to allow achievement of the learning outcomes in cases where a student has an identified learning need.
+Lecturers may, at their discretion, modify the method of assessment to allow achievement of the learning outcomes in cases where a student has an identified learning need.
 All units contain assessment in a form which is designed to guarantee that the work you produce is your own, unless it involves a team activity, in which case the extent you are allowed to collaborate and collude will be directed by your lecturer.
 The assessment should enable you to develop your knowledge base of a particular industry or vocational context and a range of subject specific skills.

 Assignments and How to Submit them

-Students must complete a range of coursework as part of their programme; essays, reports, team-work, presentations and case studies are all types of coursework.
+Students must complete a range of coursework as part of their course; essays, reports, team-work, presentations and case studies are all types of coursework.
 We usually call written coursework and practical exercises that are to be formally assessed ‘assignments’.
 Assignments are normally launched during lecture periods.